D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/04_reading.md

 ```

 #Visualization: Outputs

 Visualizing your outputs can be done by executing `plot_outputs` found in `lib/scripts/`

-You can plot your spectra and npa files, and print the neutron rate in various ways.
+Plotting data from your spectra or npa files, and printing the neutron rate can be done in various ways.
 Let's start with the easiest method first.
 Assuming all of your output files are located in the same folder, the following command will search that folder for all run IDs present.
 Then, it will plot all of the spectra and npa data for each run ID on every FIDA and NPA channel.